PJWalker/daggerheart/content/Session 0/Character Creation.md

 When you “roll with a trait,” that trait’s modifier is added to the roll’s total.
 Assign the modifiers +2, +1, +1, +0, +0, -1 to your character’s traits in any order you wish.

-## STEP 4: RECORD ADDITIONAL CHARACTER INFORMATION
+## Step 4: Record Additional Character Information

 - Characters start a new campaign at **Level 1**.
 Record your level in the designated space at the top of your character sheet.
 - **Evasion** represents your character’s ability to avoid damage.
 Your character’s starting Evasion is determined by their class and appears directly beneath the Evasion field on your character sheet; copy this number into the Evasion field.